Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Method

 where $\mathcal{N}_{x_j}$ is defined as the set of $k_c$ nearest neighbors of point $x_j$ and $\mathbf{n_{x_j}}$ denotes its normal vector.
 The imperceptibility score (IS) of each point is further computed as the standard deviation of curvature between the point $x_j$ and its neighboring points $\mathcal{N}_{x_j}$ (with neighborhood size fixed as $k_c=10$, following prior work~\cite{lou2024hide}), capturing local curvature fluctuations:

-Using this measure, we construct an imperceptibility map for the entire point cloud.
-Finally, the patch imperceptibility score (PIS) of decomposed local patch $S_i$ is calculated by averaging the score of all points within the patch:
+This measure yields an imperceptibility map for the entire point cloud.
+Finally, the patch imperceptibility score (PIS) of the decomposed local patch $S_i$ is calculated by averaging the score of all points within the patch:

-From the decomposed patches, we select the patches $\{S'_1, S'_2,..., S'_m\}$ with the top-$m$ ranked PIS for subsequent trigger injection, making perturbations imperceptible.
+The $m$ patches with the highest PIS values, denoted by $\{S'_1, S'_2,\dots,S'_m\}$ in descending PIS order with index sets $\{I'_1,I'_2,\dots,I'_m\}$, are selected for subsequent trigger injection to favor less perceptible perturbations.
+All PIS values and selected patches are computed on the clean point cloud $X$ before any trigger perturbation is applied, as shown in Fig.~\ref{fig:Framework}.